neilsf/xcb-ext-sfx/README.md

       call sfx_play
       goto loop

 Now the routine is running and "listening" to your commands.
-The only one thing left is to start a sound effect:
+The only one thing left to do is start a sound effect:

     call sfx_start(sound_no!)